 Part 3 makes little more sense than the first two and by now you can see clearly that the book has virtually no plot and no central character other than a lunatic with three names running around dressed as a Nazi, a prisoner of war and Stalinist Tyrant.
 The fact that by the end only Charlie, Edward and Gladstone remain says much.
 Only Edward meets the original prisoners and Charlie appears from a sort of weird, out of place sub-plot into the main plot.
 The ending doesn’t even tie in well with the beginning as all you have linking each part of the book is a maniac who goes by the name of ‘General Fritz’ (which is a truly awful name in all reality.)
 The whole book is messy and badly researched from start to finish and it’s so complex and tied in knots that it’s difficult to even work out what’s going on at any given time and the result is just ludicrous.
 It is plain and simply, very bad and very little is salvageable from this train wreck.
 All that really remains of this now are a few characters and some minor plot points.
 Much of it has gone onto the rubbish pile in order for me to write a much better and much finer piece of literature.

-I am actually ashamed that i wrote this piece of rubbish in the first place.
+I am actually ashamed that I wrote this piece of rubbish in the first place.
 There is little salvation within the text and almost no gems of literary gold.
 The only good thing to come out of it is what it eventually spawned.
-It spawned the universe that interlinks all my written work: The Morfasson Universe.
-It is universe which, since i finished this book, has evolved beyond recognition.
+It spawned the universe that interlinks all my written work: The Morfaverse.
+It is this universe which, since I finished this book, has evolved beyond recognition.
 This is now like the dirty old uncle at the party.
-It’s a blight on the family tree as it were.
-Even it had an ounce of goodness in it would no doubt need work to bring it up to scratch with the rest of the universe but it isn’t and it’s so bad that over 90% of the book has to go… meaning, in effect, that a new book will take its place.
-‘Charlie Fuller,’ which started out initially as a rewrite of this book, will now act as a forerunner, setting the stage for what will eventually replace this.
-How that will play out is yet to be seen but I’ve got an idea of what i want to do with it… And it makes much more sense than this!
+It’s a blight on the family tree, as it were.
+Even it had an ounce of goodness in it would no doubt need work to bring it up to scratch with the rest of the universe but it isn’t and it’s so bad that over ninety percent of the book has to go, meaning, in effect, that a new book will take its place.
+‘Charlie Fuller,’ which started out initially as a rewrite of this book, will act as a forerunner, setting the stage for what will eventually replace this.
+How that will play out is yet to be seen but I’ve got an idea of what I want to do with it… And it makes much more sense than this!